alecj1240/multidm2/README.md

 1. Schedule MultiDMs on a certain time and date
 2. Make a list of recipients, so you could do:

-  /multidm @engineering-team hey is this fixed?
+  /multidm @engineering-team hey how did this project go?

 ## Thanks For Checking Out MultiDM!